 Valentine Vousden - "whom all old Dubliners will remember"

 Valentine Vousden was one of Ireland's most well-known and best loved public entertainers.
 His career went up and down in roller-coaster style.
-He enjoyed tremendous popularity in his lifetime.
+He enjoyed tremendous popularity in his lifetime, but at times he was down and out.

 He was a singer, song-writer, actor, story-teller, comedian, mimic, ventriloquist, variety artist and occasional commercial traveller, perfoming in vaudeville and music halls throughout the land, and in England, New Zealand and the United States.